Infountain/OpenSSL/readme.txt

     $ openssl rsa -in private.pem -outform PEM -pubout -out public.pem again you will be asked for passphrase for private key

 For tutorial purpose we will be using unencrypted private key.
-To so use this command
+To do so, use this command
     $ openssl rsa -in private.pem -out unenc_private.pem